ULHPC/tutorials/advanced/MATLAB/README.md

 has read the MATLABMP environment variable and has used in its execution.

-As shown previously, the jobs we have submitted did not run on GPU-enabled nodes, thus in this last example we will specifically target GPU nodes and see that the last test of example2.m will also be executed:
+As shown previously, the jobs we have submitted did not run on GPU-enabled nodes, thus in this last example we will specifically target GPU nodes and see that the last test of example2.m will also be executed.
+Before testing the following commands, edit the `matlab-minlauncher2.sh` script and make MATLAB store its output in a `example2c.out` file.

       (gaia-frontend)$> cd ~/matlab-tutorial
       (gaia-frontend)$> oarsub -l nodes=1/core=6,walltime=00:05:00 -p "gpu='YES'" ~/matlab-tutorial/matlab-minlauncher2.sh
-        # we now wait for the job to complete execution
+      # now wait for the job to complete execution, then check the output file
-      (gaia-frontend)$> tail -n 5 example2.out
+      (gaia-frontend)$> tail -n 5 example2c.out
         -- GPU test
         -- GPU Execution time: 28.192080s.
         -- GPU Execution time with overhead: 30.499892s.